stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 skills: 1
 ```

-Now that we have a nice plot of the sine function, let's add a cosine function for contrast.
+Now that we have calculated the cosine, let's add it to our plot.
+If we simply used `plot()`, this would create a new plot that would contain *only* the cosine plot, not the sine plot as well.
+To add a new line to an existing plot, we need the function `lines()`.
+This function takes the same arguments as `plot()`, yet we do not need to specify the title and axis labels a second time.
 Making it blue will set it off nicely from the sine function.

 `@instructions`
-We first need to calculate the results of the cosine function, `cos()`, evaluated at every element of `x`.
-Remember that for the sine function, we used `y<-sin(x)`.
-Can you now do it for the cosine function?

-Once we have that, we can plot the cosine function into our existing plot.
-If we simply used `plot()`, this would create a new plot that would contain *only* the cosine plot, not the sine plot as well.
-To add a new line to an existing plot, we need the function `lines()`.
+The sample code already contains the correct solution.
 Make sure you study the solution before submitting it, to understand what we have done.

-*Note that here on datacamp, you always need to execute the entire plot-related code at once, since otherwise the later function `lines()` does not have a plot to refer to.
-Thus, always highlight everything from `plot(...)` down to the line you are working on before pressing <CTRL>-<ENTER> to test your code.*

-`@hint`
-You calculated the sine function using `sin(x)` and assigned it to the variable `x` using the line of code `x <- sin(x)`.
-Now do the same for the cosine function `cos()` and the variable `z`.

 *Note that here on datacamp, you always need to execute the entire plot-related code at once, since otherwise the later function `lines()` does not have a plot to refer to.
 Thus, always highlight everything from `plot(...)` down to the line you are working on before pressing <CTRL>-<ENTER> to test your code.*